craftworkgames/MonoGame.Extended/Docs/installation.md

     Install-Package MonoGame.Extended.Content.Pipeline

-This package won't add any references to your project.
+This package is not included in MonoGame.Extended and must be installed separately.
+It won't add any references to your project.
 Instead it will download a DLL that's intended to be referenced from the [MonoGame Content Pipeline tool](http://www.monogame.net/documentation/?page=Pipeline).

 You'll need to manually add the reference to your content file (usually `Content.mgcb`) using one of the following methods.